Narasimman-V/pagination-x/README.md

 > **NOTE:** If you want to access it directly in Chrome without deploying in a web server, you need to enable CORS requests in Chrome.
 Run the following command (for windows 7) from windows run menu - 'chrome --disable-web-security --user-data-dir' to do it.
 If you close the browser and open again, web security will be enabled.
 Otherwise, you can use Firefox without the CORS issue.

-Alternatively, you can check out the demos at Plunker as explained in the Demo section below.

 For a step-by-step guide to use it in your application, please refer the '5.1 Setting up' section below.

 ##2.
 Demos